Poisons and dangerous products for dogs

 The assistant never replaces a vet.
 When in doubt, call.

-The best emergency is the one you've anticipated.
+The best emergency is the one you've planned for.
 Five calm minutes today can change everything on a day of panic.

-0 / 4On walks, a solid "leave it" and a scavenging cue trained with a marker word (a well-timed "yes!" followed by a reward) protect your dog from bait and scraps picked up off the ground.
-It's a valuable extra, never a replacement for storing things away: dangerous food or products always stay physically out of reach.
+0 / 4On walks, a well-learned "leave it" cue, and the habit of picking nothing up off the ground, taught with a marker word (a "yes!" at the right moment, followed by a reward), protect your dog from baits and scraps found on the floor.
+It's a valuable help, never a replacement for storing things away: a dangerous product always stays physically out of reach.

 - Animal Poison Control Center (APCC), ASPCA